skip to main content

 Accept assignment

-This term is used to indicate that the healthcare provider accepts the amount paid by the insurance company as full payment for the claim.
+This means that the healthcare provider accepts the amount paid by the insurance company as full payment for the claim.

 Adjusted claim